aws-samples/awsome-distributed-training/3.test_cases/3.MPT/README.md

 It will take around 5 minutes to convert the container image from Docker to the Enroot format.
 Once done proceed to the next stage.

+For ease of testing we've included a `Makefile` that automatically builds and imports the latest image.
+To run this, execute `make` or you can individually specify `make build` to build the Docker image, `make clean` to remove the squash file and `make import` to import the Dockerfile into enroot squash file.

 ## 3. Run the processing job

 You need to retrieve input data and preprocess it before running the training job.